Grilled Veal Chops with Garlic Herb Crust

 Cooking the chops on an outdoor grill is my preferred method.
 Not only do you get that char-crusted sear on the meat, but it also allows you to add a hint of real wood smoke flavor.

-Preheat your grill to a medium to medium high heat (about 450°F).
-For a gas grill, use the temperature gauge, for a charcoal grill use this method (which I picked up from Steve Raichlen of grilling and barbecue fame).
+Preheat your grill to medium to medium-high heat (about 450°F).
+For a gas grill, use the temperature gauge; for a charcoal grill, use the method below (which I picked up from Steve Raichlen of grilling and barbecue fame).

 Four to five is where your grill should be for the veal chops.